Mobile SDK

 Android Payment methods

 The AvailableInstrumentsFetched state contains a list of AvailableInstrument on the availableInstruments parameter.
-This list of payment methods that can be used for native payments.
+This list of payment methods that can be used for payments.
 These instrument object also contain saved payment method data.
 This could be saved credit cards or known MSISDN for the user.

 Swish